Add new issue status to all workflows by default

 Workflow.create! :tracker_id => tracker.id, :old_status => @issue_status, :new_status => @issue_status, :role => role # self-to-self

 from the patch will accomplish that.
 I'll leave that to the person committing this.

-#5 Updated by Yehuda Katz over 5 years ago
+#5 Updated by Yehuda Katz almost 10 years ago

 Updated patch for Redmine current trunk.